-• The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care.
+- The needs of the working age population, those recently retired and students had been identified and the practice had adjusted the services it offered to ensure these were accessible, flexible and offered continuity of care. - The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group.

-- The practice was proactive in offering online services as well as a full range of health promotion and screening that reflects the needs for this age group. - This population were given priority appointments focused on early mornings and late afternoons, this supported patients who were unable to attend the practice during normal hours. - The practice was open every other Saturday from 8.30am until 11am. - The practice had enrolled in the Electronic Prescribing Service (EPS).
+- This population were given priority appointments focussed on early morning and late afternoon. - The practice opened each Saturday from 8.30am till 12 noon. - The practice had enrolled in the Electronic Prescribing Service (EPS).
 This service enabled GPs to send prescriptions electronically to a pharmacy of the patient's choice.